-All FIFA laws will apply, except for those exceptions contained herein, as well as all State rules that apply to U-9, U-10 and U-11 and modified FIFA rules for that age group concerning substitution and goal kicks.
+All FIFA laws will apply, except for those exceptions contained herein, as well as all State rules that apply to U9, U10 and U11 and modified FIFA rules for those age groups concerning substitution and goal kicks.

-Players may not be double rostered, including within teams from the same club.
-The Field Marshal or the Referee will verify players against the approved roster or player passes.
+The FFC follows all Soccer Maine Fall Classic League rules in regard to Section 400: Player Eligibility, Player Registration, Team Rosters and Player Passes.
+The Field Marshal or the referee may verify players against the approved roster or player passes.
 Proof of player age is determined by player passes, birth certificates, or a certified/frozen league roster.
-Any team found using ineligible players would forfeit games for the entire tournament.
-Teams must field at least 5 players for U9/U10, 7 players for U11/U12 and 10 players for U13/U14 within 10 minutes of the scheduled start of the game.
+Any team found using ineligible players will forfeit games for the entire tournament.
+Teams must field at least 5 players for U9/U10, 7 players for U11/U12 and 10 players for U13/U14 within 5 minutes of the scheduled start of the game.
 Otherwise, the offending team will forfeit the game.

 Winners of forfeited games will be awarded a 3-0 win.

 Any player or coach receiving a red card will not be eligible to participate in the remainder of the game in play, plus the next game.
 An ineligible player or coach may view the game from the spectator side of the field.
 An ineligible coach may cause his or her team to forfeit the game if, in the opinion of the referee, the coach is “coaching” his or her players during the game.